MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sm-2025.md

 ## Upgrade to SQL 2025 (supported from Service Manager 2025 UR1)

-The following steps provide information about upgrading to SQL 2025.

  > [!NOTE]
  > - Service Manager supports SQL 2025 and all its Cumulative Updates.
  > - Use ODBC 17.3 to 18.5.2.1, and MSOLEDBSQL 18.2 to 19.4.1.